neuropoly/totalspineseg/README.md

 ## Output Examples

+TotalSpineSeg demonstrates robust performance across a wide range of imaging parameters.
 Here are some examples of the model output:

 ![Model Output Preview](https://github.com/user-attachments/assets/78da2599-3bf2-4bc0-95b2-328acecd956f)

+The examples shown above include segmentation results on various contrasts (T1w, T2w, STIR, MTS, T2star, and even CT images), acquisition orientations (sagittal, axial), and resolutions.

-For a more detailed view, you can check the output examples in PDF format:
+For a more detailed view of the output examples, you can check the PDF version:

 [Preview PDF](https://github.com/user-attachments/files/16873633/preview.pdf)

+The PDF includes step 1 and step 2 results together with the iterative labeling algorithm for each step.

 ## List of Classes